CEED/libCEED/examples/solids/index.rst

    \boldsymbol{\epsilon} = \dfrac{1}{2}\left(\nabla \boldsymbol{u} + \nabla \boldsymbol{u}^T \right)

-is the symmetric (small/infinitesimal) strain tensor.
+is the symmetric (small/infinitesimal) strain tensor and the colon represent a double contraction, as we now explain.
 For notational convenience, we express the symmetric second order tensors :math:`\bm \sigma` and :math:`\bm \epsilon` as vectors of length 6 using the `Voigt notation <https://en.wikipedia.org/wiki/Voigt_notation>`_.
-Hence, the fourth order material stiffness tensor :math:`\mathsf C` can be represented as a :math:`6\times 6` symmetric matrix
+Hence, the fourth order elasticity tensor :math:`\mathsf C` (also known as elastic moduli tensor or material stiffness tensor) can be represented as a :math:`6\times 6` symmetric matrix

 .. math::
+   :label: linear-elasticity-tensor

    \mathsf C = \dfrac{E}{(1+\nu)(1-2\nu)}
    \begin{bmatrix}